 The Secure Event Connector (SEC) receives events from ASA and FTD devices and forwards them to the Cisco cloud.
-CDO displays the events on the Event Logging page so that administrators can analyze them there or by using Cisco Stealthwatch Cloud.
+CDO displays the events on the Event Logging page so that administrators can analyze them there or with Cisco Stealthwatch Cloud.

 Before You Install the Secure Event Connector

 - Purchase the Cisco Security and Analytics Logging, Logging and Troubleshooting license.
 Or, If you want to try Cisco Security and Analytics Logging out first, log in to CDO, and on the main navigation bar, select Monitoring > Event Logging and click Request Trial.
 You may also purchase the Logging Analytics and Detection and Total Network Analytics and Monitoring licenses to apply SWC analytics to the events.